sagar-46/Leetcode-Python-/Easy/README.md

 09.Given an integer x, return true if x is a palindrome, and false otherwise.

+14.Write a function to find the longest common prefix string amongst an array of strings.If there is no common prefix, return an empty string "".

 27.Given an integer array nums and an integer val, remove all occurrences of val in nums in-place.
 The order of the elements \
 &emsp;&emsp;may be changed.
 Then return the number of elements in nums which are not equal to val.